CICLe: Conformal In-Context Learning for Largescale Multi-Class Food Risk Classification: Empirical Analysis

 \subsection{Experimental Setup}

 For training and evaluation of our ML models, we apply 5-fold cross-validation~(CV) to create 5 train-test splits.
-From each of these 5 training sets, we create a validation set using $10\%$ holdout.
+From each of these 5 training sets, we create a validation set using $10\%$ holdout which we use for hyperparameter tuning as described in Appendix~\ref{sec:appendix_models}.
 To reduce the computational cost, we only test our prompting methods other than GPT-ALL on the first CV split, which corresponds to a $20\%$ holdout.
 We use stratification on the \texttt{*-category} classification tasks as those provide a sufficient number of samples for splitting in each class.
 We use the same splits for \texttt{hazard-category} and \texttt{hazard}, as well as \texttt{product-category} and \texttt{product} to keep the results comparable.
 Our classifiers provide baseline performance on the dataset.
 In order to demonstrate the effect of class imbalance on performance, we do not employ balancing methods like oversampling or class weights during training.